coleYab/mpesagosdk/README.md

 `mpesagosdk` is a Go SDK for interacting with Safaricom's M-Pesa API.
 This SDK simplifies integration with M-Pesa's services, enabling operations such as B2C payments, C2B URL registration, USSD Push payments, transaction status queries, account balance checks, and transaction reversals.

+## Documentation
+For further description about the fields you can access them [here](https://developer.safaricom.et/documentation)

 ## Features

 - **B2C Payments**: Transfer funds from a business account to a customer account.